IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-You can also slice the array by selecting the rows 1, 4, 7 and 10 (or rows 1 to 10 with a step of 3) and the columns 1 to 10 with a step of 2
+You can also slice the array by selecting the rows 1, 4, 7 and 10 (or rows 1 to 10 with a step of 3) and the columns 1 to 10 with a step of 2 (the syntax is [start:step:end])
 ```python
 data[1:3:10,1:2:10]
 ```